kapsiki/kapsiki-openelis-global-2.8/README.md

-# OpenELIS Global 2
+# Kapsiki OpenELIS
 This is the OpenELIS rewrite onto Java Spring, and with all new technology and features.
 Please see our [website](http://www.openelis-global.org/) for more information.

-You can find more information on how to set up OpenELIS at our [docs page](http://docs.openelis-global.org/)
+You can find more information on how to set up OpenELIS at our [docs page](https://kapsiki.atlassian.net/wiki/spaces/kapsikiplatform/pages/936509485/OpenELIS)

 [![Build Status](https://github.com/I-TECH-UW/OpenELIS-Global-2/actions/workflows/ci.yml/badge.svg)](https://github.com/I-TECH-UW/OpenELIS-Global-2/actions/workflows/ci.yml)